Faculty Fellows 2021-2022

 Victoria Ramenzoni

-Dr. Ramenzoniis an environmental anthropologist specialized in human behavioral ecology, coastal communities, and marine and coastal policies.
+Dr. Ramenzoni is an environmental anthropologist specializing in human behavioral ecology, coastal communities, and marine and coastal policies.
 She is an Assistant Professor in Marine Policy at the Department of Human Ecology, Rutgers University.
-Through a mixed methods approach, she studies how socio-ecological factors shape human adaptation, the historical ecology of fishing societies, the impact of environmental uncertainty on decisions about resource use, and household nutrition in coastal environments.
-Her fieldwork includes communities from Eastern Indonesia, Kalimantan, Cuba, and the U.S. Dr. Ramenzoni has a strong commitment to applied science, co-participatory methods, and policy development.
+Through a mixed methods approach, she studies how socio-ecological factors shape human adaptation, the historical ecology of fishing societies, the impact of environmental uncertainty on decisions about resource use, and household nutrition in

 Faculty Fellows 2020-2021